-You are encouraged to thoroughly review this document and its individual reports for conformity to the description of responsibility for the Association's Common or Limited Common Element as defined in your Declaration of Covenants, Conditions and Restrictions.
+You are encouraged to thoroughly review this document and its individual reports for conformity to the description of responsibility for the Association's Common Areas and Commonly Maintained Property as those terms are defined in your Declaration of Covenants, Conditions and Restrictions.
 In addition, please pay close attention to the reserve bank balance estimated to be on hand by your staff.
 Any discrepancy in the figure or interest rate can have a significant effect on the reserve study and the outcome of the assumptions shown.